Bertie County License Hearing Guide

 What It Is

-The burden of proof at an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show that it is more likely than not (a preponderance of the evidence) that the above factors are true.
+- Lower burden of proof than criminal trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it is more likely than not that you were driving while impaired.

 How to Prepare